Protecting Your Home with Title Insurance

-A title company does all the research to insure that a property has clear title.
-Making sure that a property is clear of all legal encumbrances is the job of a title insurance company.
+A title insurance company does all the research to insure that a property has clear title.
+Making sure that a property is clear of all legal encumbrances is the job of a title company.

-- Defective title — This is a general term for a legal problem with the title that cannot be corrected and includes "contested title" above.
-Other examples of title defects include problems with legal access to the property, easements that make the property less usable, unusable, or unsaleable.
-Many other complicated problems define "Defective title."
-The title company will find these title problems, or should they miss them, protect you from financial loss - up to the amount of the policy.
+- Defective title — "Defective title" covers any number of problems with the title to your home.
+It can even include a "contested title".
+Defects are rare, but they can be very difficult, making the property inaccessible, unbuildable, or unsaleable.
+Many other complex problems define "Defective title."
+The title insurance company will uncover these title problems, or if they miss them, protect you from financial loss - up to the amount of the policy.

 Got a Question?